Lac Lagrange

 Physics

-Presume that pressure at its surface is zero (for comparison, on Earth, the pressure at ocean surface is equal to what 10 metres of water adds; so treating it as zero would only add about a 10 metre inaccuracy to my calculations); let the pressure at radius r be P(r), so we have P(r) = 0 for r ≥ R. For r ≤ R, dP/dr = −ρ.Q.r so P = (R.R −r.r).ρ.Q/2.
+Let the pressure at radius r be P(r) with the enclosing atmosphere's pressure at the surface, p = P(R), being given (it's almost certainly negligible; but then so is P(0) for small R); for r ≤ R, dP/dr = −ρ.Q.r so P(r) = p +(R.R −r.r).ρ.Q/2.
 Pressure at the centre would thus be ρ/2 times gravitational potential per unit mass at the surface; or, equally, a third of the gravitational potential per unit volume at the centre.

 Rsurface gravity